AmaliTech-Training-Academy/LetXChat/README.md

 A chat system where users can login/sign up to access the system then, the user has access to a chatroom based on the project they are working on to start conversations.
 The user’s profile can be viewed and edited too.

-The whole chatting style is like messenger, the message is sent after pressing the Enter key/clicking submit.
+The whole chatting style is like messenger, the message is sent after pressing the Ctrl and Enter keys/clicking submit button.
 Users can share texts, images, voice notes and videos.

 ## Tech Stacks

-**Frontend (Client):** React, React Router, @ReduxJs/ Toolkit Tailwind CSS, MUI, Pusher Js, Axios, React-Toastify, and Js Cookie
+**Frontend (Client):** React, React Router, @ReduxJs/Toolkit, Tailwind CSS, MUI, Pusher Js, Axios, React-Toastify, and Js Cookie

 **Backend (Server):** PHP, Laravel, Pusher